saulpierotti/markdown_notebook/BDP.md

 	* Performances in a virtual environment can be worse due to the overhead for the physical host
 		* This is true particularly for I/O operations
 * Provisioning of VMs is NOT cloud computing if it does not respect the self-service, on-demand, network-based, elastic offer and pay-per-use paradigms (see next section)
+* KVM is a Linux kernel module for virtualization

 # Cloud Computing
 * Cloud computing deals with supplying information and communication technologies as a service